 After meeting your driver you will depart Athens and drive along the coast.
 You will access the peninsula by crossing the awe-inspiring Corinth Canal.
-You will realize the enormity of the achievement as you will have the opportunity to photograph it en route.
+You will realize the enormity of the achievement as you will have the opportunity to photograph it (includes a stop).

 After your visit, you will begin your drive back to Athens.